wsantmartins/wsantmartins/README.md

-Hi!
-I'm Wilson Martins, a PhD student at the University of Tübingen working on non-equilibrium quantum matter and correlated themes.
-I'm pretty interested in quantum stuff, such as quantum thermodynamics, many-body quantum physics, and open quantum systems.
+Hallo!
+I'm currently pursuing my PhD at the University of Tübingen, focusing on quantum thermodynamics of cold atoms, particularly trapped Rydberg ions.
+My research revolves around non-equilibrium many-body systems, atomic physics and thermodynamics, always in the vista of experimentally reproducible theoretical models.